-Carlos is a mexican visual artist specializing in the disciplines of painting, sculpture, and graphics.
+Carlos is a Mexican visual artist specializing in the disciplines of painting, sculpture, and graphics.
 His works have been exhibited in different galleries in the United States and Mexico.
 Some of his unique creations are permanently exhibited in the Northeast region of Mexico.
-Cázares received first place honors at the Sculpture Biennial sponsored by the Institute of Culture in Sonora, Mexico, in 2001.
+Cázares received first-place honors at the Sculpture Biennial sponsored by the Institute of Culture in Sonora, Mexico, in 2001.

-Through his art, Cázares seeks to expose his heart to the light of the Creator, and constantly seeks a way to impress the life of God on his canvases.
+Through his art, Cázares seeks to expose his heart to the light of the Creator and constantly seeks a way to impress the life of God on his canvases.
 Through his experimentation with pigments and mineral deposits, he has found that materials such as gold and silver offer a beautiful refraction of light that enriches his work.
 His abstract works reflect his appreciation of ancient techniques and his pursuit of applying them in a contemporary setting.

 Cázares is a visual graphic artist at Christ For The Nations Institute, where he teaches art instruction.
-He is also a curator and a board consultant of Renacimiento Cultural Foundation and a member of the board of Walk the Light Foundation in the city of Dallas, Texas.
+He is also a curator and a board consultant for Renacimiento Cultural Foundation and a member of the board of Walk the Light Foundation in the city of Dallas, Texas.

 I met Carlos twice

 The first time, among thousands of people who gathered for a concert.
-He went up the stage with a chair in his hands for one of the artists, who was pleading for a shining armor who would rescue her from fatigue.
+He went up the stage with a chair in his hands for one of the artists, who was pleading for shining armor who would rescue her from fatigue.
 In those days he already knew how to fly.

 Carlos the artist

 Carlos Cazares travels from figurative to abstract.
 He has not detached himself completely from recognizable forms although he has decided to distort them to the human eye to show that the identified forms are unnecessary in the presence of God.
 The sense of his work goes beyond any practice, school, or technique.
-Generously projecting an orientation to wisdom and showing his position in this world and the inevitable commitment with the Truth.
+Generously projecting an orientation to wisdom and showing his position in this world and the inevitable commitment to the Truth.

 The sculpture and painting of Carols Cazares have been exhibited in different spaces of Sonora and Jalisco, in Mexico; also in Indianapolis and Arizona (Museo de Arte Chicano), in The United States.
 His work is permanently exhibited in Hermosillo, in Sinomex an Israelite Company (sculpture in metal, 1999); Instituto Alerce (sculpture and mural, 1999) and Gándara Hotels (sculpture in metal and stone, 2000).